What is Dental Deep Cleaning?

 If this condition is left untreated, the problem will grow its way to the roots and form a pocket, which happens when the bacteria eat away the tissues, thus resulting in lose bones around the teeth.
 Once the problem gets to this stage, it is hard to undergo deep cleaning, and that is when gingivitis turns into periodontal disease.

-This is a more advanced form of gum disease.
-It slowly eats away the tissues surrounding your teeth, and eventually, it damages the bones and supporting structure of your mouth.
+Periodontal disease is a more advanced form of gum disease.
+It slowly eats away the tissues surrounding your teeth.
+Similarly, it damages the bones and supporting the structure of your mouth.
 The worst part is that it does so silently, and you may never notice until the damage is already out of hands.
-The problem can be reversed, but only if you undergo treatment on time.
+If you treat on-time, you have never seen this problem again.

 Pockets characterize periodontal disease at the base of the teeth.
-Although they are not painful in most cases, they are sometimes accompanied by pain depending on the severity of the condition and the depth of the pockets.
+However, they are not painful in most cases, they are sometimes accompanied by pain depending on the severity of the condition and the depth of the pockets.
 In this case, the dental hygienist will have to numb the area to protect you from pain during the deep cleaning.

-Deep cleaning should not be done regularly.
-It is only essential when need-be.
-It is, therefore, advisable that you watch your oral hygiene and undergo dental cleaning annually.
+In conclusion, Deep cleaning is only essential when you require it.
+Therefore, advisable that you watch your oral hygiene and undergo dental cleaning annually.
 This way, you will avoid reaching the extent where you have to undergo deep cleaning.